fahadash/CalcRx/README.md

 IObservable<Trade> myTrades = SomeWebService.MyTrades();
 ```

-Traders that are using your application want to run a certain formula (like ones in Excel) to the Trades or Ticks that are coming in live.
+Traders that are using your application want to run a certain formula (like ones in Excel) on the Trades or Ticks that are coming in live.
 A formula such as **SellPrice - BuyPrice**

 CalcRx can access properties of objects yielded by observables.
 So you could do